SagarRaghuvanshi31/Linux/README.md

 ```
 - **Make a sub folder** <br>

-this command is use to make a sub folder in a folder
+Run this command to make a sub folder in a folder

 make a mkdir cloud directory then use cd command to change directory into cloud after that make a folder of aa